-Hypertension is a leading cause of death and disability throughout the Westernized world.
+Hypertension, or high blood pressure, is a leading cause of death and disability throughout the Westernized world.
 In the US, 1 in 3 adults suffers with persistently elevated blood pressure.
-(1) Systolic blood pressure is the pressure in your vessels when your heart contracts, and diastolic blood pressure is the pressure in your vessels when you heart relaxes.
+(1) Systolic blood pressure (the top number) is the pressure in your vessels when your heart contracts, and diastolic blood pressure (the bottom number) is the pressure in your vessels when you heart relaxes.
 A systolic pressure of 130 or above, or a diastolic pressure of 80 or above is considered diagnostic of hypertension.
 Many people look at hypertension as an inevitable consequence of aging but this is simply not the case.
 Researchers have known for decades that people in cultures with different eating and lifestyle habits than our own tend not to develop high blood pressure in old age (2).
 So, what’s the big deal about having high blood pressure?
 Over time chronically elevated blood pressure causes damage to your organs leading to complications like kidney disease, blindness, dementia, and of course heart disease and heart failure.
-You are also at risk for more acute and catastrophic conditions like aneurysms, heart attacks, and strokes.
-The good news is that your blood pressure is largely under your control, which means you can actively decrease your risk of these dreaded conditions by making a few, impactful behavioral changes.
+You are also at risk for more acute and catastrophic conditions like ruptured aneurysms, heart attacks, and strokes.
+However, high blood pressure is a lifestyle-related disease.
+This is good news because it means you can actively decrease your blood pressure, and therefore your risk of hypertension complications, by making a few, impactful behavioral changes.

 A couple side notes before we dive in, this discussion is in reference to primary or essential hypertension only.
 Secondary hypertension is a separate entity in which high blood pressure is being directly caused by another disease and is thus treated differently.
 In addition, this post does not serve as medical advice and any medication change or major lifestyle modification should be made under the individualized guidance of a qualified health care provider.